 Why Should Someone Use a Life Insurance Trust?

 When someone sets up an insurance trust, the trust owns the insurance policy instead of the creator of the trust.
-Since the person no longer owns the insurance benefits, the benefit is excluded from the estate.
+Since the person no longer owns the insurance benefits, the benefit is excluded from the person’s estate.
 Therefore, the total value of the estate is reduced, as are the insurance benefits.
+Since the trust owns the insurance policy, and not the individual, that person’s taxes are reduced because the insurance policy can no longer be taxed as part of the individual’s estate.
 The amount that the taxes are reduced by will change with the value of the estate.
 Furthermore, some people may not even need the help of a life insurance trust to reduce the estate taxes that they owe.
 People should seek the help of an experienced estate planning attorney to ensure that their estate taxes are minimized as much as possible.
+An estate planning or a tax attorney can provide guidance to an individual on how to organize their assets in their estate in a way that is financially beneficial to them.

 ** Note: This article is not meant to be taken as any form of legal advice.
 This is purely informational.
 For questions please contact your attorney, or schedule an appointment with Vilar Law directly.